chrisallenlane/wit-cms/README.md

 Security
 --------
-`wit` neither implements administrative access controls, nor requires a database backend.
+`wit` neither implements administrative access controls, nor requires a database back-end.
 As such, it is immune to many classes of attacks to which other content-management systems may be vulnerable.

 It is not "hack proof", however.
 Its attack-surface consists (at least) of: